 Why Register with the College?

 When you become a registered member of the College, you join a community of social workers and social service workers across Ontario which is professional, ethical, qualified and accountable.
-Registration provides you with professional credibility and important member benefits, while protecting the public from unqualified, incompetent or unfit practitioners.
+Registration provides professional credibility and added value for members, while protecting the public from unqualified, incompetent or unfit practitioners.

-- Use the restricted titles of “social service worker”/“registered social service worker” or “social worker”/“registered social worker” (depending on your class of registration).
+College members can also use the protected titles of “social service worker”/“registered social service worker” or “social worker”/“registered social worker” (depending on your class of registration).

-- A reduced membership fee for new graduates (see New Graduate Fee).
+- Pay a reduced membership fee for new graduates (see New Graduate Fee).

-- Access information on the activities of the College through College publications including the Perspective newsletter, Practice Guidelines, Practice Notes, the website and eBulletins.
+- Access information on the activities of the College through College resources including the Perspective newsletter, Practice Guidelines, Practice Notes, the website and eBulletins.

-- Educational and networking opportunities in the Glenda McDonald Educational Series including the Annual Meeting and Education Day (AMED) and regional forums throughout Ontario.
+- Attend educational and networking opportunities as part of the Glenda McDonald Educational Series including the Annual Meeting and Education Day (AMED) and Educational Forums.

-- Consultation with and guidance from the Professional Practice Department for ethical and practice-related questions.
+- Consult with and seek free guidance from the Professional Practice Department for ethical and practice-related questions.

 Summary of the Criteria for Registration